 Decide that you are going to work on serving your prospective clients better – all the way through to after they decide to book you.
 Here are some questions to ask yourself:

 How do you portray the value of what you do when you are in the consultation?

 How can you relate to them that you are the absolute best photographer for the job they want?

-Start to really think about these and add this to your entire brand experience funnel.
+Start to really think about these and add them to your entire brand experience funnel.